 Monica Schober specializes in Classic Song recitals of the Viennese émigré composers who came to Hollywood in the first half of the 20th Century.
-You can find out more about her recital series "Songs By Way of Vienna" here.
+You can find out more about her recital series "Songs From the Heart of Vienna" here.

 In recent years Ms Schober has moved further into the dramatic opera repertoire, being encouraged and coached by such luminaries as Brigitte Fassbänder, Christa Ludwig and Jeanine Altmeyer.
 She has coached theatrical German with Wolfgang Schilly and operatic repertoire with David Aaronson of the Vienna State Opera.

 Ms Schober is also an accomplished water colorist and graphic artist.
 Her work can be found in private homes, on CD covers and promotional materials.